verdigris-cookbooks/opsworks-rabbitmq/README.md

 ## License

-This cookbook is license and distributed under the Simplified BSD license.
+This cookbook is licensed and distributed under the Simplified BSD license.
 See [LICENSE](https://github.com/verdigris-cookbooks/opsworks-rabbitmq/blob/master/LICENSE)
 for more details.